The Importance of Connection and Support in the Wellness Industry

 I want to remind you that connecting to yourself and your needs is just as important as connecting to others and the other external responsibilities in your life.

 When I create my offers in Butterfly Minds, I like creating and sharing different ways to support people through their wellbeing journey and being aware of different learning styles and commitments.
-I understand that everyone's time commitments vary depending on their caring responsibilities and their own personal circumstances.
+I understand that everyone's time commitments vary depending on your caring responsibilities and personal circumstances.